Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/collecting_information/gettingstarted_intro/my_first_transfer_flow_using_cg/intro_cg_task_catalog/t_collect_target_properties.md

 title: "Target properties in a collect operation"
 linkTitle: "Target properties in a collect operation"
 weight: 510
---- For each Target in the collection flow, set the File properties to make the file available.
+---For each Target in the collection flow, set the File properties to make the file available.

 > **Note**
 >